CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/configuration/115-modify-response-headers.md

    You should notice that the added responses are now part of the overall response.

-For any further assistance, or an edge case you may require assistance with, please reach out to CluedIn Support.
+For any further assistance or an edge case, reach out to CluedIn support.